Africa

 Check into your hotel in this far-flung volcanic island at the southeastern point of the Polynesian Triangle, and one of the most remote inhabited islands in the world.

-This morning enjoy a private half day tour exploring more of the ancient archaeological sites found in the central part of the island, including the Seven Moai.
+This morning enjoy a shared half day tour exploring more of the ancient archaeological sites found in the central part of the island, including the Seven Moai.
 During the last part of the Moai era these descendants of Polynesian navigators turned their eyes towards the heavens, as they sough to connect with celestial and astronomical events.

 We start with a visit to Puna Pau Quarry, situated in the crater of one of the 70 secondary volcanic cones found on this island.
 The soil here has a distinctive red colour because of its rich iron deposits.
 This red scoria was easily carved by the Rapa Nui people, who used it to make pukaos (topknots) that crowned the heads of some moai and funeral casts.